richardtallent/RT.ValueFilter/README.md

 You could expose your properties as their Filtered<T> type, but I wouldn't suggest it.
 Exposing a mutable `struct` is asking for trouble, as is exposing an object that someone could set to null or swap out your logic from outside the object.

 Instead, I recommend making your properties use the underlying type (string, int, etc.).
-Your getter code will be the same either way (due to implicit conversion from Filtered<T> to T, and the setter code is also trivial.
+The getter/setter code in both cases is trivial.
 Exposing the native types is also friendlier to calling or reflecting code, especially OR/M or JSON libraries, and allows you to change the filter implementations out without changing your public interface.

 CONTRIBUTING
 ============